-ON WHICH DAY DO we MEET?
+ON WHICH DAY DO You MEET?

 The Church of God International observes Saturday as the Sabbath.
 There are seven days in the calendar week.
 The week begins with Sunday (first day) and ends with Saturday (seventh day).
 A day begins in the evening and ends the following evening.
 When this knowledge is applied to our calendar we see that the Sabbath actually begins Friday evening and ends Saturday evening.
 Friday night is welcomed as time to slow down, a chance to be with the family or maybe catch up on some reading.
 Saturday brings a chance to sleep in, worship as a family, study, and devote a little extra time to prayer and meditation.
 The church does not legislate do's and don'ts for resting on the Sabbath other than emphasizing the statements in Scripture and the example of Jesus (see Mark 2:27-28 and Isaiah 58:13-14)

-HOW ARE our SERVICES CONDUCTED?
+HOW ARE Your SERVICES CONDUCTED?

 Our worship service usually consists of a few hymns and opening prayer, announcements, an occasional sermonette (a 10 to 15 minute message) or special music, a sermon (45 to 60 minutes long), and then a closing hymn and prayer.
 On Sabbaths when a minister is not available, a pre-recorded message or live webcast may be offered.
-There is no alter call or offering taken during the weekly service.
+There is no altar call or offering taken during the weekly service.
 If you come from a church with a highly formal service, you will find our liturgy more relaxed, edifying, and intimate.
 The teaching of the Bible and the preaching of the Word are vital to Christian growth and are central to our services.
 We encourage everyone to bring a Bible and follow along with the message.

 WHAT SHOULD I WEAR?

-The Church of God International does not have a dress code per se.
+The CGI does not have a dress code per se.
 We recommend that whatever is worn should reflect attention to cleanliness, neatness, and modesty.
 With old and young meeting together, variety is expected and encouraged.
 Many church families do attend services wearing what traditionally are known as "church clothes"-- suits and ties for the men and dresses for the women.
 Others, perhaps influenced by contemporary leanings, prefer to come more casual.
 God will be pleased if you wear the "best that you have" as you worship the best that you can.

-Are there opportunities for fellowship outside of Sabbath Services?
+Are there other opportunities for fellowship?